 Bards of the Inland Empire

-Tone-deaf singers, meth heads, ghosts, murders, and concerts unravel in each chapter of Bards of the Inland Empire.
+True stories of tone-deaf singers, meth heads, ghosts, murders, and concerts unravel in each chapter of Bards of the Inland Empire.

 Read about the hellhole of the Inland Empire and the bards' escape from it through the heavenly gates of Los Angeles' music scene.
 Journey into myths surrounding Mount Rubidoux, the Toxic Lady, the Riverside Catacombs, the Chicken Coop Murders, and more.
 If you love underground music and want a catalog of the 21st Century's best characters like Karen Centerfold, Monkey Bucket, and Almighty Opp then this is the book for you!
 Explore venues like The Smell, Pehrspace, and Echo Curio without getting threatened with a knife by the security guard.
 Full body leotards, Tuvan throat singers, and a guy that smashes glass over his face – it’s all inside BARDS OF THE INLAND EMPIRE - and all of it is true!